How to use the command 'slurmctld' (with examples)

 Example output:

-Usage: slurmctld [options]
+Usage: slurmctld [OPTIONS]

 Options:

--n, --nice=value Set the daemon's nice value to the specified value
+-n <value> Set the daemon's nice value

 Use case 5: Display version